Three golden rules

 - Download and print a survey form, or sketch one up in your notebook

-- You must be outside in the back country to survey
+- You must be outside to survey, without heavy background noise.

 - Begin surveying at the first whole hour after starting your activity.